 Documentation should be retained for sufficient periods as claims may be made many years after the incident has occurred.
-In particular claims involving children may be delayed until that child becomes an adult, and claims for certain types of disease may take decades to be submitted due to the slow onset of any physical symptoms.
+Claims involving children may be delayed until that child becomes an adult and claims for certain types of disease may take decades to be submitted due to the slow onset of any physical symptoms.